FrostBid/fcc-scientific-computing-with-python/README.md

 ## Scientific Computing with Python (FreeCodeCamp)
-The following projects are for the Data Analysis with Python certfication course from [FreeCodeCamp](https://www.freecodecamp.org/learn/scientific-computing-with-python "FreeCodeCamp").
+The following projects are for the Scientific Computing with Python certfication course from [FreeCodeCamp](https://www.freecodecamp.org/learn/scientific-computing-with-python "FreeCodeCamp").

 Projects include: